 After a series of red lights, Squid Game, the massively successful Korean drama that took over Netflix in the second half of 2021, has officially received the green light for a second season.
 Netflix made the announcement via social media in June, relaying a message from series creator/director/mastermind Hwang Dong-hyuk.
 Rather terrifyingly, Hwang teased that "we'll also be introduced to Young-hee's boyfriend, Cheol-su," meaning that there's another killer doll lurking out there in the Squid Game-verse.

-If you can't make it to the festivities, you're stuck with us, folks—speculating the future of the series.
+But until a release date is announced, you're stuck with us, folks—speculating the future of the series.
 Read on for that below.

 When Will Squid Game Season Two Release?

 Hwang has teased when, exactly, we might see the second season.
 In June 2022, he told Vanity Fair that new episodes will likely arrive in 2023 or 2024, and, yes... there will be more games.
 “Humanity is going to be put to a test through those games once again,” he said, adding that Gi-Hun will most definitely return.
 (More on him later.)
 As creator Hwang Dong-hyuk noted elsewhere in an AP interview, "There's been so much pressure, so much demand, and so much love for a second season, so I almost feel like you leave us no choice...
 It's in my head right now.
-I'm in the planning process currently."
+I 'm in the planning process currently."

 — AP Entertainment (@APEntertainment) November 9, 2021

 What Will Happen In Squid Game Season Two?